-1. (Exegesis of Isaiah.
+- 1. Exegesis of Isaiah.
+2 hours. - 2.
+(Exegesis of Selected Psalms and other Poetical Books.
 2 hours.)

-2. (Exegesis of Selected Psalms and other Poetical Books.
-2 hours.)

-In the study of Isaiah, the notes of J. Skinner, D.D., (Cambridge Series) are used, with the exception of textual emendations, etc. Portions of the Hebrew are read.
+In the study of Isaiah, the notes of J. Skinner, D.D.
+(Cambridge Series) are used, with certain exceptions, etc. Portions of the Hebrew are read.
+(These courses are alternate.)